The Clear Edge

 Aisha’s assumption: “I need more clients to break through $25K.”

-Week 1, she ran a complete bottleneck audit.
-Mapped her entire revenue flow with real numbers from the last 60 days.
+Week 1, she ran a complete bottleneck audit and mapped her entire revenue flow using real numbers from the last 60 days.

 Her revenue flow: